xdong05/xdong05.github.io/_pages/openings.md

 # Open positions

-We are looking for new group members with passion, talent, and grit!
-Ideal candidates have a strong interest in *theoretical ecology* and are excited to use *mathematical and computational approaches* to tackle fundamental questions in spatial ecology.
+> **We are looking for new group members with passion, talent, and grit!
+Ideal candidates have a strong interest in *theoretical ecology* and are excited to use *mathematical and computational approaches* to tackle fundamental questions in spatial ecology.**

-### Open positions
+### Current Opportunities
 We currently have several exciting research opportunities available:
 (1) [PhD positions on spatial ecology]({{ site.baseurl }}/downloads/PHD.pdf),
 (2) [Postdoc positions on dryland spatial patterns]({{ site.baseurl }}/downloads/BSC_postdoc.pdf),and
 (3) [Postdoc positions on microbial pattern formation in Antarctic lakes]({{ site.baseurl }}/downloads/ANT_postdoc.pdf).

-> **In addition to these specific opportunities, I welcome inquiries from those broadly interested in the topics we explore in our lab.
-I'm always excited to collaborate on new research ideas, projects, and directions.**
+> In addition to these specific opportunities, I welcome inquiries from those broadly interested in the topics we explore in our lab.
+I'm always excited to collaborate on new research ideas, projects, and directions.

 ### Applications for PhD and Postdoc positions
 If you are interested in working with me as a PhD student or postdoctoral researcher, please send me an [email](mailto:xldong@ucdavis.edu).
 State briefly why you are interested and attach a CV. **Important**: if you are applying to a specific advertisement, note that in your email.